cheemajagdeep42/JbHiFi-UI/README.md

       npm run test
     ```

-### ⚠️ API Key Strategy: Local vs Production
+> ⚠️ **API Key Strategy: Local vs Production**
-   ✅ Local Development -
+>
+> ✅ **Local Development**
-       We use fake API keys like local-fake-key-1 in .env.local to simulate frontend → backend calls without exposing real secrets.
-       These keys are predefined and whitelisted in the backend config (appsettings.Development.json) to allow smooth local development and testing.
+> We use fake API keys like `local-fake-key-1` in `.env.local` to simulate frontend → backend calls without exposing real secrets.
+These keys are predefined and whitelisted in the backend config (`appsettings.Development.json`) to allow smooth local development and testing.
+>
-  🔒 Production
+> 🔒 **Production**
-         In production, valid keys are stored securely in AWS Systems Manager (Parameter Store) and injected at runtime.
+> In production, valid keys are stored securely in **AWS Systems Manager (Parameter Store)** and injected at runtime.
 These keys are not hardcoded or exposed.
+>
-  💡 Why Fake Keys?
+> 💡 **Why Fake Keys?**
-         To let reviewers run the UI without setup friction, while keeping real credentials secure.
+> To let JBHiFi Team - Reviewers run the UI without setup friction, while keeping real credentials secure.
 The fake key lets your UI communicate with the backend, which then enforces key validation and rate limiting.

 ---
 ## ☁️ How To Run This Application on PROD